billiraheem/wexaAI/README.md

-# AutomatIQ — Automation Intelligence Dashboard
+# AutomatIQ: Automation Intelligence Dashboard

 A graph-database-backed web application for visualizing and analyzing an enterprise's automation landscape.
 Built with **CognoDB** (a managed graph database speaking openCypher), **Express.js** (TypeScript), and **Next.js** (App Router + Tailwind CSS).